 Stored Procedures with Action Queries can be a problem

 I created a stored procedure that does multiple updates using action queries, and I wanted the results of the procedure returned back to Access so that the user can now how many records were updated.
 I wanted the results inserted into a local Access table for a historical reference, and I had decided on using a pass-through query with another insert query in Access to accomplish the task.
 The insert query would kick off the pass-through query that would in turn kick off the stored procedure on the server.

 Pass-Through Query + Insert: A dangerous combo!

-I used this Microsoft article to create the pass through query in my code.
-(If your stored procedure does not take arguments then you don’t have to this, rather, just create the pass-throgh query once with dummy code, then do your insert query, then finalyze your pass-through).
+I used this Microsoft article to create the pass-through query in my code.
+(If your stored procedure does not take arguments then you don’t have to this, rather, just create the pass-through query once with dummy code, then do your insert query, then finalize your pass-through).
 Then I tried using the QBE window in Access, but in doing so the system wanted to execute my pass-through query to get the column names from my stored procedure.
 Not good, since it would kick-off my action queries on the server and cause havoc to my data!
-Instead I wrote my insert insert query using SQL view in Access, when I went to save the query it still wanted to execute my pass-through, but I had not saved the connection string, so there was no harm done.
+Instead, I wrote my insert query using SQL view in Access, when I went to save the query it still wanted to execute my pass-through, but I had not saved the connection string, so there was no harm done.

 * Create a dummy pass-through query in Access that will NOT execute the stored procedure, don’t bother with a connection string at this point.

 * Create an insert query using the SQL mode in access, not the Query by Example grid.

 * Modify your code to create the pass-through query on the fly if needed.
 (You will need to do so if your stored procedure requires parameters)

 * Kick off the whole process in your code by first creating the pass-through and then executing the insert query: